Handbells in Boston

 Joined BBR: September 2022

-Erica began ringing at South Church in Andover in 2013.
-After taking a few years off for college, she now rings with Old South Ringers in Boston.
-Erica works as a structural engineer and enjoys swing dancing, playing board games with friends, and spending time with her partner, Sam, and their cat, Cheddar.
+Erica has been ringing with BBR since fall 2022.
+She began ringing at South Church in Andover in high school, and now additionally rings with the Old South Ringers in Boston.
+She works as a structural engineer, and in her free time enjoys spending time with friends playing board games and playing with her cat, Cheddar.

 Casey Spring